 Who should attend: All employees who want to effectively manage their email.

 Methods of controlling email

 The application of the General Records Schedule to email

-Objective: This workshop will present the step-by-step process of sending records to off-site storage at the Records Center.
+Objective: This workshop, by the Harvard University Archives, will present the step-by-step process of sending records to off-site storage at the Records Center.
 We cover everything from how to assemble and pack a box to how to complete the deposit paperwork.